AlistairRice01/proteogenomicsdb/README.md

 ## Documentation

-The nf-core/pgdb pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/pgdb/usage) and [output](https://nf-co.re/pgdb/output).
+The nf-core/proteogenomicsdb pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/proteogenomicsdb/usage) and [output](https://nf-co.re/proteogenomicsdb/output).

 ## Credits

-nf-core/pgdb was originally written by Husen M. Umer (EMBL-EBI) & Yasset Perez-Riverol (Karolinska Institute)
+nf-core/proteogenomicsdb was originally written by Husen M. Umer (EMBL-EBI) & Yasset Perez-Riverol (Karolinska Institute)

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#pgdb` channel](https://nfcore.slack.com/channels/pgdb) (you can join with [this invite](https://nf-co.re/join/slack)).
+For further information or help, don't hesitate to get in touch on the [Slack `#proteogenomicsdb` channel](https://nfcore.slack.com/channels/proteogenomicsdb) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations